AaltoUrbanWater/GisToSWMM5/README.md

 A demo case and scripts for running the tool on linux(/Mac) and Windows are provided.

-An updated version of the tool is under development with the most recent version of the tool described in a manuscript under review as well as in the UDM conference proceedings paper Niemi et al. (2019) (see below).
+An updated version of the tool will be published once an accepted manuscript describing it is published in the Journal of Hydrologic Engineering in early 2019.
+The updated version was also used for the UDM conference proceedings paper Niemi et al. (2019) (see below).

 #### Please refer to the following publication when using the tool:
 Warsta, L., Niemi, T.J., Taka, M., Krebs, G., Haahti, K., Koivusalo, H., Kokkonen, T., 2017.
 Development and application of an automated subcatchment generator for SWMM using open data.
 Urban Water J. 14, 954–963. https://doi.org/10.1080/1573062X.2017.1325496